Locations

 Another got intel that an upcoming pricing change could be avoided by renewing a bit early – the consultant’s knowledge saved them from a 5% price hike.

-In negotiations, having an expert can shorten the process and yield a better result because Microsoft knows the customer is well-advised and can’t be easily misled on licensing complexity.
+In negotiations, having an expert can shorten the process and yield a better result, as Microsoft knows the customer is well-informed and can’t be easily misled on licensing complexity.
 In summary, expertise pays off in dollars and cents in an EA renewal.

 Action: